Freethought: United States

 Many Freethinkers settled in German immigrant strongholds, including St. Louis, Indianapolis, Wisconsin, and Texas, where they founded the town of Comfort, Texas, as well as others.

 These groups of German Freethinkers referred to their organizations as Freie Gemeinden, or "free congregations".
 The first Freie Gemeinde was established in St. Louis in 1850.
 Others followed in Pennsylvania, California, Washington, D.C., New York, Illinois, Wisconsin, Texas, and other states.

 Freethinkers tended to be liberal, espousing ideals such as racial, social, and sexual equality, and the abolition of slavery.

 The "Golden Age of Freethought" in the US came in the late 1800s.
 The dominant organization was the National Liberal League which formed in 1876 in Philadelphia.
 This group re-formed itself in 1885 as the American Secular Union under the leadership of the eminent agnostic orator Robert G. Ingersoll.
 Following Ingersoll's death in 1899 the organization declined, in part due to lack of effective leadership.

-Free thought in the United States declined in the early twentieth century.
-By the early twentieth century, most free thought congregations had disbanded or joined other mainstream churches.
-The longest continuously operating free thought congregation in America is the Free Congregation of Sauk County, Wisconsin, which was founded in 1852 and is still active As of 2020.
+Freethought in the United States declined in the early twentieth century.
+By the early twentieth century, most freethought congregations had disbanded or joined other mainstream churches.
+The longest continuously operating freethought congregation in America is the Free Congregation of Sauk County, Wisconsin, which was founded in 1852 and is still active As of 2020.
 It affiliated with the American Unitarian Association (now the Unitarian Universalist Association) in 1955.
 D. M. Bennett was the founder and publisher of The Truth Seeker in 1873, a radical free thought and reform American periodical.

-German Freethinker settlements were located in:
+German freethinker settlements were located in: